Important notice – campus change This course will move to the Belfast campus. Students will change campus part way through this course. Find out more

 In this section

-There are three major emphases in the Sociology major: an emphasis on the theories and explanatory frameworks found in Sociology; an emphasis on examining the social features of contemporary society within a global context; and an emphasis on developing student skills in the collection and assessment of evidence and the development of arguments.
+There are three key emphases in the Sociology degree: an emphasis on the theories and explanatory frameworks found in Sociology; an emphasis on examining the social features of contemporary society within a global context; and an emphasis on developing student skills in the collection and assessment of evidence and the development of arguments.

 Sociology at Ulster has a history of receiving very high approval ratings in the National Student Survey (which is completed by final year students).
 It has scored overall satisfaction ratings of 100% in three of the last five years.